-How and Why to Update Windows (Windows 10 & 11)
+TL;DR: How and Why to Update Windows

 If your PC feels slow, buggy, or “a bit off”, there’s a good chance it’s overdue for updates.
 Windows Updates aren’t just about new features — they quietly patch security holes, fix errors, improve performance, and keep your laptop compatible with modern apps and hardware.